 - View each piece as a chance to develop our ideas.

 Publish or Pause and Develop a Better Post?

 Perhaps you didn’t sleep well the night before, you don’t have time to polish the piece, so it shines, or other responsibilities are intruding.
 If you find that you’re resting on your laurels, think about how flat you might have gotten, and take some time to evaluate your writing.

 That may just mean that you don’t publish for a few days while you determine your level of commitment to the piece.
 Sometimes, rearranging the words or finding time in your schedule to devote solely to the post gives you time to produce the best post you can.

-For me, I’m buying Jackson a new toy, changing Morgan’s eating and drinking schedule, and reading some books about being a better writer.
+For me, I’m buying Jackson a new toy, and reading some books about being a better writer.

-If you’ve got some helpful tips on better writing, a memoir piece, or want to expand your online presence, consider writing a guest post for Two Drops of Ink.
+Whew, with comments or likes, question six is resolved.
+Besides answering the questions, if you’ve got some helpful tips on better writing, problem-solving for the writer or blogger, poetry or prose, or want to expand your online presence, consider writing a guest post for Two Drops of Ink.

 Two Drops of Ink: The Home for Collaborative Writing